Azure/AppService/_posts/2025-10-21-app-service-agent-framework.md

 - Hosts persistent agents with conversation threads
 - Structured execution with Agent Framework runtime
 - GPT-4o model for intelligent travel planning

-## Rapid Innovation Support

-The AI landscape is changing at an unprecedented pace.
-New models, frameworks, and capabilities are released constantly.
-Azure App Service's managed platform ensures your applications can adapt quickly without infrastructure rewrites:

-- **Framework Updates**: Deploy new Agent Framework SDK versions like any application update
-- **Model Upgrades**: Switch between GPT-4, GPT-4o, or future models with configuration changes
-- **Scaling Patterns**: Start with combined API+worker, split into separate apps as needs grow
-- **New Capabilities**: Integrate emerging AI services without changing hosting infrastructure

-App Service handles the platform complexity so you can focus on building great AI experiences.

-## Visibility into Agent Framework Execution

 One of the powerful features of using Azure AI Foundry with Agent Framework is the ability to inspect agents and conversation threads directly in the Azure portal.
 This provides valuable visibility into what's happening during execution.